mlBhanuYerra/mlbhanuyerra.github.io/_posts/2019-11-16-Cookbook-Recommendation-Amazon-Reviews.md

 ### Model Results

 The model results are presented in a qualitative format for the two content based recommendation systems: Stage 1 & Stage 2.
-A quantitiave comparison against two 'naive' models were presented for Stage 3 model-based collaborative recommendation system.
+A quantitative comparison against two 'naive' models were presented for Stage 3 model-based collaborative recommendation system.

 For Stage 1 & 2, one approach would have been to introduce a new cookbook and check the 'relevance' of the recommendations.
 Instead, I took an explorative approach:
 - Select a random book from the train data,